sjandsj/Chat_app_node_express/README.md

 # Chat_app_node_express
 This is for wring test cases using jasmine
-This file depicts jasmine installation and wring a unit test case.
+This file depicts jasmine testing for get request and getting expectied response.